Birth Mother Rights After Adoption

 A: As much as you choose.
 A birth mother’s rights after open adoption include visitations, which can take place as often as you like.
 However, this will be an arrangement between the birth mother and the adoptive parents.
 Lifetime encourages discussions and agreements with the adoptive parents prior to the adoption taking place.

 But let’s take a step back.
-Moms will also choose how things go prior to birth.
+Moms will also choose how things go before their baby’s birth.
 They can decide who is in the delivery room, who gets to cut the cord, and how much skin-to-skin contact they want after delivery.

 In short, the birth mother has control over many decisions that have to do with her child — both before and after the birth.